Request more information

 That’s why early government research projects that approximately 212,000 jobs could be created from this movement.

-The following courses represent program curriculum for the electronic health records technician training program offered at Peloton College.
+The following courses represent program curriculum for the Medical Billing and Coding training program offered at Peloton College.

 - Electronic Health Records Theory

 - Principles of Health Insurance

 - Understanding Health Insurance Claims

 - Electronic Health Records Simulations and Case Studies

 - Anatomy and Physiology for Electronic Health Records

 Medical Records Technicians complete medical billing and coding tasks, compile health information data, such as medical history, examination results, symptoms, treatment methods and diagnosis.
 They organize the information and verify its accuracy prior to entering the data into the computer.

 They use Billing and Coding classification systems to code and categorize patient information for reimbursement purposes, for databases and registries and to maintain patients’ medical and treatment histories.
 Technicians then report the information for purposes of reimbursement, risk management, quality assessment and research.
 They also communicate regularly with doctors, nurses and other medical professionals to verify current or obtain additional information.